sigstore/cosign/doc/cosign_load.md

 ## cosign load

-Load a signed image on disk to a remote registry
+Load a signed image on disk to a remote registry or a local docker daemon

 ### Synopsis

-Load a signed image on disk to a remote registry
+Load a signed image on disk to a remote registry or a local docker daemon

 ```
 cosign load [flags]